matteodem/meteor-easy-search/docs/components.md

 This code adds a custom property that is called `countryFilter` and the value of a country code.
 Everytime somebody executes a search
 (by either searching through an `EasySearch.Input` or calling the `search` method itself with the component methods) this countryFilter prop can be used to filter the searchable documents.
-You can log the object that `getComponentMethods` returns to see the complete list of available methods.
+See the [docs](https://github.com/matteodem/meteor-easy-search/blob/master/packages/easysearch:components/component_methods.md) for more information.

 ## Extensibility